It hit me about a week ago that I’m pregnant. Last week I was 35 out of hopefully 40 weeks of pregnancy—took me awhile to catch on.

 It wasn’t one of my best weeks.

-But then Dom requested Pad Kee Maw, which is Stir-Fried Drunken Noodles.
+But then Dom requested Pad Kee Mao, which is Stir-Fried Thai Drunken Noodles.
 Thais like to eat it when they are drunk or hung over or something.
 We don’t really know how the name started.
-All I know is Pad Kee Maw and I have a special relationship.
+All I know is Pad Kee Mao and I have a special relationship.

-After a hard day teaching in Bangkok or just wishing someone understood my Thai, it always restored joy to my soul with every spicy, comforting bite of wide, slick rice noodles, thai chili peppers, chicken, baby corn, and my favorite part, Thai basil.
+After a hard day teaching in Bangkok or just wishing someone understood my Thai, Pad Kee Mao always restored joy to my soul with every spicy, comforting bite of wide, slick rice noodles, thai chili peppers, chicken, baby corn, and my favorite part, Thai basil.

 Alas, we didn’t have all those ingredients this week, but we did have the essentials: the basil, the noodles, the sauces and the thai chili peppers.
 For the rest, I made do with what I could find in the fridge: ground turkey, red pepper and broccoli.